DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
-    <p>And I&#x27;ll say it again now: the worst thing you can do is bore me. &lt;em&gt;Dumb&lt;/em&gt; is very sadly lacking anything interesting.
+    <p>And I&#x27;ll say it again now: the worst thing you can do is bore me. *Dumb* is very sadly lacking anything interesting.
 I forgot I listened to this within minutes of finishing it.
 If the best song came on in shuffle, I&#x27;d probably end up skipping halfway through out of boredom.
 There&#x27;s glimpses of classic Flume in here, but it&#x27;s consistently just terribly bland for the remaining 99%.
 Nothing else to say for this one. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=JlQoMeRRbkM" class="listen-link" target="_blank">Listen</a>